 Images should be optimized.
 Fast-loading images improve overall page speed, which improves user experience.
 Use online compression tools to reduce the file size of images before uploading to your website.

 Most website administrators are aware that duplicating content from another site is discouraged.
-But for optimization purposes, you also want to avoid repetitive, duplicated content on your own site—ideally you don’t want multiple pages competing for the same query.
+But for optimization purposes, you also want to avoid repetitive content on your own site—you don’t need duplicated title tags or multiple pages competing for the same query.

 Beyond Google Search Console, SEO tools such as Screaming Frog can help analyze your site and identify issues.
-Be careful when interpreting data from SEO tools, you need to apply common sense to any results.
-Many of the “issues” beginners think they have aren’t issues at all.
+Be careful when interpreting data from these tools—you need to apply common sense to any results.
+Many of the “issues” beginners think they have, aren’t issues at all—read up on SEO misinformation.

 One of the most important steps is to look for internal linking opportunities.
 Relevant pages or blog posts can be linked to within your content, not just from your main navigation menu.
 This helps both site visitors and search engines explore and discover your content.